aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 </details>

-> Tip: In IntelliJ, if you don't remember the names of the parameters for a particular method, type the method where you want to use it, put your cursor between the parentheses and hit Ctrl-p.
-This will show a neat display of the parameters and types.
+> Tip: In IntelliJ, if you don't remember the names of the parameters for a particular method, type the method where you want to use it, put your cursor between the parentheses and hit "Ctrl+P." This will show a neat display of the parameters and types.

 ![](resources/ctrl-p.png)

-#### Instance vs. static methods
+#### Instance vs. Static Methods

-**Instance methods**
+##### Instance Methods

-Like fields, methods can be static or not.
-Non-static methods are known as _instance methods_.
-Static methods are also known as _class methods_.
+Like fields, methods may or may not be static.
+Static methods are also known as **class methods**, while non-static methods are known as **instance methods**.

-The implementation of an instance method has access to every field and method declared in the class, no matter what the visibility.
+The implementation of an instance method has access to every field and method declared in the class, no matter the visibility.
 It can also create its own variables, but these are lost once the method returns.

-**Static methods**
+##### Static Methods

-Most of the methods and fields we have defined so far have been _instance_ methods; methods that require an instance to invoke.
+Most of the methods and fields we've defined so far have been instance methods, which require an instance to invoke.

-However Java also provides _static_ (aka _class_) methods, that don't require an instance, they just execute on a class.
-These methods get the word _static_ before the return type.
+However, Java also provides **static** (aka **class**) methods that don't require an instance — they just execute on a class.
+These methods get the word `static` before the return type.

-Some common examples of static methods are the methods in the Math class.
+Some common examples of static methods are those in the `Math` class:

 ```java
 System.out.println(a + "**" + b + "=" + (Math.pow(4, 2)));
 // displays 4**2=16.0 (Java has no exponent operator, so we invent ** just for display purposes)
 ```

-If a method does not access any of the instance fields or methods from the class that it is defined in, consider making it static.
+If a method doesn't access any of the instance fields or methods from the class it's defined in, consider making it static.

 ----

-## Independent Practice - Calculator (10 mins)
+## Independent Practice: `Calculator` Class (10 min)

-We have covered a lot of ground, so let's do an exercise!
+We've covered a lot of ground, so let's do an exercise.

-Let's create a class called Calculator, and add the sum method.
-Then add a main method to perform the following sums and print out the result:
+Create a class called `Calculator`, and add the `sum` method.
+Then, add a `main` method to perform the following sums and print out the result:

 ```java
 10 + 20